buildpacks/rfcs/text/0000-release-process.md

 - development - standard development process _(issue -> PR -> merge)_
 - [feature complete](#feature-complete) - branch of code into a [release branch](#release-branches) for ongoing [UAT](#user-acceptance-testing)
-- [release execution](#release-execution) - the step of finalizing and publishing a release
+- [release finalization](#release-finalization) - the step of finalizing and publishing a release

 ```text
  release X